Motorcycles & Mopeds

 If you have a valid annual parking permit for another vehicle and drive a motorcycle or moped, you may obtain a complimentary motorcycle (MRC) permit.

-If your motorcycle/moped is your only vehicle, you must purchase an MRC permit ($85/year).
+If your motorcycle/moped is your only vehicle, or you are parking the motorcycle/moped on campus and not using it to commute, you must purchase an MRC permit ($90/year).
 MRC permits may not be used as part of a carpool.

 To obtain a permit, visit one of our locations.